 The best way to prevent diaper rash all together is to stop it before it has even begun.
 It is important to change your baby frequently, ensuring that he has a clean, uncontaminated area for his little bum.

-When cleaning your baby, it’s OK to use baby wipes, but Rembinski says you should using avoid baby wipes with fragrances and dyes when your baby has diaper rash.
-Or, clean the area with a warm wash cloth and water, pat instead of rub, and give extra airtime before putting on their next diaper.
+When cleaning your baby, it’s OK to use baby wipes, but Rembinski says you should avoid using baby wipes with fragrances and dyes when your baby has diaper rash.
+Alternatively, clean the area with a warm wash cloth and water, pat instead of rub, and give extra airtime before putting on the next diaper.

 How to treat diaper rash

 “The key ingredient in any cream or paste is zinc oxide,” Rembinski says.
 “Any type of diaper rash remedy with zinc oxide is extremely effective.”